artemBogdantsev/devops-templates/cert-manager/README.md

   --set installCRDs=true
 ```

-If there is a problem with havin split-horizon DNS, please use self-check DNS via
+*Note: (WORKING SOLUTION)* If there is a problem with havin split-horizon DNS, please use self-check DNS via

 ```
 # Helm v3+